roblaing/erlang_mooc/README.md

 A reason the HTDP recipe bundles these three together is they need to be done concurrently.
-Since the guts of a program is likely to change often as you get more experienced with a given language &mdash; with your code hopefully getting shorter and faster as your knowledge grows &mdash; it's vital to think "what" rather than "how" first.
+Since the guts of a program is likely to change often as you get more experienced with a given language &mdash; with your code hopefully getting shorter and faster as your knowledge grows &mdash; it's vital to focus on "what" rather than "how" first.

 <h3>2.1 Signature</h3>